zd3nik/Bitfoot/README.md

 * On the Microsoft Visual C++ Redistributable Package page (link provided above) click the `Download` button and choose `vcredist_x86.exe` for 32-bit, choose `vcredist_x64.exe` for 64-bit.
 Install the package and try Clubfoot again.

 **NOTICE**: *Binaries are provided under the terms described below.
 Use them at your own risk.
-I welcome feedback on the performance of Clubfoot but I provide no warranty, no promises that it will work on your computer, and no form of technical support.*
+I welcome feedback on the performance of Bitfoot but I provide no warranty, no promises that it will work on your computer, and no form of technical support.*

 Copyright and Disclaimer
 ------------------------